 So what else is popping?
 Leonard Messel’s been showing off for more than a week, but it looks like Jane will be taking over (isn’t that just like a woman!)
 My two favorite magnolias, though Royal Star, still puny, a refugee until I found the right spot, is looking to pull rank.

 Buds on dwarf Viburnum carlesii are creating a mini- show before the blooms appear.
 Their fragrance will drift across the front paths on the slightest breeze.
-This is probably our finest viburnum; it’s a reliable bloomer and asks for little, maybe an occasional pruning to shape.
+This is probably our finest viburnum; it’s a reliable bloomer and asks for little except maybe an occasional pruning to shape.

 Nearby, edgeworthia, or paper bush, a fragrant winter winner, is finally tired after guarding our front door during the coldest months of winter.
 In summer its foliage gives a tropical feel to the garden so I can forgive the yawning.